Oneflow-Inc/libai/docs/source/tutorials/basics/Config_System.md

 ```
 **Note:** ``warmup_ratio`` is the ratio of warmup iterations of the total training iterations, and the real ``warmup iterations`` will be calculated by ``wramup_ratio * train_iter`` automatically.

-**Example:** If you need to train 300 epochs with 5 warmup epochs, you can update the config as follows:
+**Example:** If you need to train 300 epochs with 5 warmup epochs, update the config as follows:
 ```python
 # config.py
 train.train_epoch = 300
 train.warmup_ratio = 5 / 300
 ```
-If you need to train 1000 iters with 200 warmup iters, you can set the training config like this:
+If you need to train 1000 iters with 200 warmup iters, set the training config like this:
 ```python
 # config.py
 train.train_iter = 1000